kryton-me/kryton-me.github.io/2021-02-GlutenFreeSpongeCake.md

-Gluten Free Sponge Cake
+% Gluten Free Sponge Cake

-All measurements are in Small / Large mix
+# All measurements are in Small / Large mix

-Small = x2 18cm tin for x8 slices
++ Small = x2 18cm tin for x8 slices
-Large = x2 20cm tin for x12 slices
++ Large = x2 20cm tin for x12 slices

-Required equipment
+# Required equipment

-Food mixer (Kenwood chef)
++ Food mixer (Kenwood chef)
-Accurate scales
++ Accurate scales
-X2 18cm or 20cm round baking tin
++ X2 18cm or 20cm round baking tin
-Cooling rack
++ Cooling rack
-Fan oven
++ Fan oven
-Set oven to 170°C assuming fan oven
+++ Set oven to 170°C assuming fan oven

-Mix cake
+# Mix cake

-Cream together (fast mix)
+## Cream together (fast mix)

-150g / 225g Margarine
++ 150g / 225g Margarine
-150g / 225g castor sugar
++ 150g / 225g castor sugar

-Beat in (reasonably fast)
+## Beat in (reasonably fast)

-2/3 eggs
++ 2/3 eggs
-2/3 drops of vanilla extract
++ 2/3 drops of vanilla extract

-Fold in (slow) then beat well (fast)
+## Fold in (slow) then beat well (fast)

-150g / 225g GF self raising flour
++ 150g / 225g GF self raising flour
-5ml / 7.5ml baking powder
++ 5ml / 7.5ml baking powder

-Mix in (reasonably fast)
+## Mix in (reasonably fast)

 May be sloppy but don’t worry this is normal

-45ml / 67.5ml milk
++ 45ml / 67.5ml milk
-2.5ml / 3.75ml Xanthan gum
++ 2.5ml / 3.75ml Xanthan gum

-Pour in to cake tins
+## Pour in to cake tins

-Small mix in to x2 18cm tin
++ Small mix in to x2 18cm tin
-Large mix in to x2 20cm tin
++ Large mix in to x2 20cm tin

-Bake cake
+## Bake cake

-In Preheated 170°C fan oven for 15min
++ In Preheated 170°C fan oven for 15min
-Wish mixer bowl and beater for butter cream
++ Wish mixer bowl and beater for butter cream
-Stab with skewer, if clean its done!
++ Stab with skewer, if clean its done!
-Cool cake
++ Cool cake

-Cool in tins for first 10min
+++ Cool in tins for first 10min
-Cool on cooling rack till room temperature
+++ Cool on cooling rack till room temperature

-Make butter cream
+#Make butter cream

-Warm butter in microwave
+## Warm butter in microwave

-75g of Butter
++ 75g of Butter
-20s full power 900W
++ 20s full power 900W
 Assuming its from the fridge, if room temp don’t bother

-Mix
+## Mix

-175g of Icing Sugar
++ 175g of Icing Sugar
-75g of Butter
++ 75g of Butter

-Dress cake
+#Dress cake

-Put down base
++ Put down base
-Put butter cream on top
++ Put butter cream on top
-Put on top layer
++ Put on top layer
-Put butter cream on top
++ Put butter cream on top
-Add 100’s & 1000’s on top.
++ Add 100’s & 1000’s on top.